(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 Wailua Valley State Wayside Park – Mile Marker 18

-This was a quick stop along the road to Hana.
-If you want to take in a beautiful view, I’d say it’s worth a stop.
-Other than that you can really only take photos here.
-There is a small area to park and then you climb a steep set of stairs to see the gorgeous view.
+Wailua Valley was a quick stop on the road to Hana.
+If you want a beautiful view, I’d say it’s worth the stop.
+Other than that, all you can do here is enjoy the view and take photos.
+There is a small park area to park and then you’ll climb a steep set of stairs to see the pretty view.

 Puaa Kaa State Wayside Park – Mile Marker 22

-This stop is similar to the last.
-It’s a quick stop to take in the view of some waterfalls and potentially go for a swim if you’re feeling up for it.
-Again, check restrictions before you visit because I believe it changes whether or not you can swim here.
+This stop is similar to the previous one.
+It’s a quick stop to take in the view of waterfalls and potentially go for a swim if you’re feeling up for it.

 Coconut Glens – Mile Marker 27.5